uh-class-critics/uh-class-critics.github.io/index.md

 ### Course Review Page

 Student can write the review for a course and rate the course on this page.
+Below the review is the pervious reviews of the course.

 <img src="images/certain_course.jpg">